Warm-Start Variational Quantum Policy Iteration: Preliminaries and Method Description

 where $\bm{\alpha}_*$ are the parameters optimized using the algorithm described in~\cref{subsec:lse} for the system in~\cref{eq:bellman_equation_lse}.
 Subsequently, multiple preparations of $\ket{Q_{\pi}}$ are used to acquire counts $M(s,a)$.
 The raw bitstring measurements are associated with $(s,a)$ following~\cref{eq:var_policy_evalauation}.
 Policy improvement is furthermore conducted as

-Since Policy iteration converges with respect to the $\ell_{\infty}$ norm, it has been shown~\cite{Cherrat_2023} that $M(s,a)$ can be estimated using $\ell_{\infty}$-tomography.
-This requires only a polynomial number of samples~\cite{Kerenidis_2019}, even though $M(s,a)$ is of exponential size in the number of qubits.
+Since policy iteration converges with respect to the $\ell_{\infty}$ norm, it has been shown~\cite{Cherrat_2023} that $M(s,a)$ can be estimated using $\ell_{\infty}$-tomography (see e.g.~\cite{Kerenidis_2019}).
+This requires only a polynomial number of samples, even though $M(s,a)$ is of exponential size in the number of qubits.

 This application of quantum policy evaluation and classical policy improvement is repeated iteratively.
 The initial parameters for the first policy evaluation step $\bm{\alpha}_{\mathrm{init}}^{0}$ are drawn uniformly at random from $\left[ 0, 2 \pi \right]$, and trained to $\bm{\alpha}_*^{0}$ (up to an arbitrary small error threshold).
 Due to policy iteration updating the value function and associated greedy policy step by step, the greedy actions between successive cycles only change for a limited number of states.
 Therefore, we assume that $| Q_{\pi^{0}} \rangle \equiv |x(\bm{\alpha}_*^{0})\rangle$ is reasonably close to $\ket{Q_{\pi^{1}}}$.
 Similarly, $\ket{Q_{\pi^{i}}}$ should be close to $\ket{Q_{\pi^{i+1}}}$ for each two consecutive iterations.
 Exploiting this, we formulate \gls{wsvarqpi} by initializing the variational parameters